ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Enable `IF NOT EXISTS` for `CREATE` statement by default.
 If either this setting or `IF NOT EXISTS` is specified and a table with the provided name already exists, no exception will be thrown.

 Default value: `false`.

+## output_format_identifier_quoting_rule

+Define identifier quoting behavior:
+- `user_display`: Quote identifiers if they are one of the certain keywords defined in `writeProbablyQuotedStringImpl`
+- `when_necessary`: Quote identifiers if they are one of the certain keywords defined in `writeProbablyQuotedStringImpl`, and ambiguous identifiers passed to `writeIdentifier`
+- `always`: Always quote identifiers

+Default value: `when_necessary`.